 The operations of the School District are dependent on continued funding from the Ministry of Education and various governmental agencies to carry out its programs.
-These financial statements have been prepared on a going concern basis.
+These financial statements have been prepared in a goint concern base.

-Note 16 Risk Management
+Note 16 Risk Janage hen